The Phantom (2021 film)

 The Phantom is a 2021 American documentary written and directed by Patrick Forbes.
 It follows Carlos DeLuna, who was arrested in 1983 for the murder of a woman, and protested his innocence until he was executed, stating another Carlos had committed the crime.
 Doug Liman serves as an executive producer.

-Synopsis

-It follows Carlos DeLuna, who was arrested in 1983 for the murder of a woman, and protested his innocence he was executed, stating another had committed the crime.

 Release

 The film had its world premiere at the Tribeca Film Festival on June 14, 2021.
 Prior to, Greenwich Entertainment acquired distribution rights to the film, and set it for a July 2, 2021, release.